ufonduo/share-extras/Share Backup Action/README.txt

 To do this, you must override the file WEB-INF/classes/alfresco/site-webscripts/org/alfresco/components/documentlibrary/actions-common.get.head.ftl.
-Again, copy this into the corresponding directory in shared/classes/alfresco/web-extension and add the following lines at the bottom of the file.
+Copy this into the directory alfresco/web-extension/site-webscripts/org/alfresco/components/documentlibrary in shared/classes and add the following lines at the bottom of the file.

+<#-- Custom Backup Action -->
 <@link rel="stylesheet" type="text/css" href="${page.url.context}/res/components/documentlibrary/backup-action.css" />
-  <@script type="text/javascript" src="${page.url.context}/res/components/documentlibrary/backup-action.js"<>/@script>
+<@script type="text/javascript" src="${page.url.context}/res/components/documentlibrary/backup-action.js"></@script>

 Once you have made these changes you will need to restart Tomcat so that the configuration and your classpath resources in the JAR file are picked up.